SystemsApproach/ops/intro.rst

   * **OSS/BSS:** Another Telco acronym (Operations Support System, Business Support System), referring to the subsystem that implements both operational logic (OSS) and business logic (BSS).
-Usually the top-most component in the overall O&M hierarchy.
+It is usually the top-most component in the overall O&M hierarchy.

   * **EMS:**  Yet another Telco acronym (Element Management System),